 This keyword is used to define elements based on nodes and its type (see section Element Types in the appendix for the correct node-order).
-For example, creates a shell element with four nodes.
+For example, elem 1 1 2 3 4 qu4 creates a shell element with four nodes.